trik/lumen-generators/README.md

 ### Pivot Table Generator

-The `wn:pivot-table` command is used to generate a migration to create a pivot table between two models.
+The `tdev:pivot-table` command is used to generate a migration to create a pivot table between two models.
 It has the following syntax:

 ```
-wn:pivot-table model1 model2 [--add=...] [--force=true] [--file=...]
+tdev:pivot-table model1 model2 [--add=...] [--force=true] [--file=...]
 ```

 - **model1** and **model2**: names of the two models (or the two tables if the models don't follow the naming conventions)